 As the founders of a successful software developer boot camp, we've helped hundreds of people land their first job in the industry.
-Over 90% of our graduates land tech jobs.
+A majority of our graduates land tech jobs.
 We wanted to share some of the hard-won knowledge we've gained along the way.
 While this article was written regarding obtaining tech jobs, most of the data herein applies to landing a job in any industry.

 This article is written assuming the reader has adequate technical training and skill because if not, that is the first point to handle.
 If you are not a trained developer, we recommend one of the following resources: 1.
 Complete a developer boot camp (such as The Tech Academy’s Software Developer Boot Camp), or 2.
 Obtain a Computer Science degree.